 Modern policing and data management are now inextricably linked.
 Policing leaders use data analysis to gain valuable insights into patterns derived from crime statistics.
-Internally, data can point to officers excelling in their roles and ready to take on new responsibilities, as well as those in need of additional support.
+Internally, data can point to officers excelling in their roles and ready to take on new responsibilities and those needing additional support.

 A rising tide of crime across the country coupled with public demands for accountability and transparency are propelling law enforcement agencies to adopt new – but inherently very different – data management strategies.
 Manufacturers of police hardware, CAD systems, and other crime-side systems are entering the personnel management space at this pivotal moment, attempting to offer “one-stop” solutions that house wildly different types of data within the same systems.